12 Father’s Day marketing examples to inspire your next campaign

 Source: Klaviyo Showcase/Hive Brands

-With a sensitivity similar to brands that give customers the opportunity to opt out of Father’s Day messaging, Hive Brands gets to the heart of complications around fatherhood in the very first paragraph.
+As an alternative to a compassionate opt-out campaign, Hive Brands gets to the heart of complications around fatherhood in the very first paragraph.

 The sustainable groceries brand acknowledges that you may be buying for your “dad by birth, dad by choice, fatherly friend, or resident bad joke teller.”